Day of the Dead Vocabulary: A Ghoulish Glossary of Spanish Words and Phrases

 But it won’t happen on Halloween—this paranormal spook-fest occurs during another autumn holiday, El Día de los Muertos, or the Day of the Dead.

 But what exactly is this holiday, and what’s its relation to Halloween?
-Does it involve trick or treating and putting on scary masks?
+Does it involve trick-or-treating and telling scary stories?
 Or is it just going to visit some old graves?

 What’s the Day of the Dead?